GOP’s jobless benefit plan could mean delays, states warn

 The debate isn’t only about the economy and ideology.
 It’s also about what’s doable technologically, especially on software many states use that dates to the 1970s.

-Some states took a month to handle the initial $600 a week benefit when it went into place this spring, leaving laid-off workers in the lurch as the numbers of unemployed skyrocketed.
+Some states took a month to figure out how to process the initial $600 a week benefit when it went into place this spring, leaving laid-off workers in the lurch as the numbers of unemployed skyrocketed.
 Last week, more than 16 million Americans were receiving unemployment benefits.

 “Anything other than a flat rate would take time to program in our system because it would require individual income calculations for hundreds of thousands of Ohioans receiving unemployment benefits,” Bret Crow, a spokesman for the Ohio Department of Job and Family Services, said in an email.